Celebrating Valentine’s Day

 February 14 / 5:30 – 7 pm

-On Tuesday evening, February 14, the MHS will host a celebration of love for adults only.
-Vintage Valentines, wedding dresses, and other expressions of love and romance will be on display.
+On Wednesday evening, February 14, the MHS will host a celebration of love that may well become your favorite Valentine’s gathering.
 Victorian punch, adult beverages, tasty morsels—and, of course, chocolates—will be served at the Allis-Bushnell House.

-Madison resident and nationally recognized storyteller Jennifer Munro will offer a moving tale of familial love, and DHHS student and harpist Michelle Jiang will provide romance-inducing music.
+Madison resident and nationally recognized storyteller Jennifer Munro will offer a moving tale of familial love and accomplished local flutists Astrid Bernard and Pam Hunter will provide romance-inducing music.
 Discover how the Victorians celebrated Valentine’s Day at this festive holiday event.